talkvegantome/talkvegan-hugo/content/english/anti-vegan/no-food-is-fully-vegan.md

 This is not an excuse to have a steak when there isn't a vegan option at the restaurant.
 Eating a boring salad is a very minor discomfort by comparison with the horrors that animals face in slaughterhouses.

-Nor is it an excuse to not learn those pesky [E-numbers] ({{< ref "../shopping/e-numbers" >}}).
+Nor is it an excuse to not learn those pesky [E-numbers]({{< ref "../shopping/e-numbers" >}}).
 The mistreatment of animals does not compare to committing these to memory, or carrying around the TalkVeganToMe App.